Central Oregon and Pacific Railroad

 The Central Oregon & Pacific Railroad is a Class II railroad operating between Northern California and Eugene, Oregon, United States.
 It was previously a mainline owned by the Southern Pacific Railroad (SP) between Eugene and Weed, California (north of Redding, California) via Medford, Oregon.
 SP sold the route on December 31, 1994, in favor of using its route to Eugene via Klamath Falls, Oregon and Cascade Summit.

 The mainline of the CORP is 305 mi.
 Traffic is estimated at 17,000 cars per year, consisting mainly of logs, lumber products, and plywood.
 CORP is a subsidiary of Genesee & Wyoming, which acquired the railroad as part of its acquisition with RailAmerica in late 2012.
 Until 2007, CORP also operated the 136 mi Coos Bay branch, another line once owned by the SP.

 On May 17, 2007, CORP was awarded a Silver E. H. Harriman Award in Group C for the railroad's safety record in 2006.
 This award marked the first time a RailAmerica-owned railroad has earned a Harriman award.

 Genesee & Wyoming

-As of 2025, CORP holds 306 mi—58 in California and 248 in Oregon Interchanges are with the Yreka Western Railroad (Montague, California); Rogue Valley Terminal Railroad (White City, Oregon); and the Union Pacific (Eugene, Oregon and Black Butte, California).
+As of 2025, CORP holds 306 mi—58 in California and 248 in Oregon Interchanges are with the Yreka Western Railroad (YW) (Montague, California); Rogue Valley Terminal Railroad Corporation (RVT) (White City, Oregon); and the Union Pacific Railroad Company (UP) (Eugene, Oregon and Black Butte, California).